 In February 2021, the IASB issued amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgements, in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
 The amendments aim to help entities provide accounting policy disclosures that are more useful by replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies and adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures.
 The amendments to IAS 1 are applicable for annual periods beginning on or after 1 January 2023 with earlier application permitted.
 Since the amendments to the Practice Statement 2 provide non-mandatory guidance on the application of the definition of material to accounting policy information, an effective date for these amendments is not necessary.
-The Company does not expect this amendment to have any impact on the consolidated financial statements of the Company.
+This amendment did not have any significant impact on the consolidated financial statements of the Company when the Company early adopted this standard on January 1, 2022.